opencv/opencv/doc/tutorials/introduction/android_binary_package/O4A_SDK.rst

               Open :guilabel:`Project Properties -> C/C++ Build`, and replace "Build command" text to ``"${NDKROOT}/ndk-build"`` (remove .cmd at the end).

+   .. note :: In some cases the build errors don't disappear, then try the following actions:

+              * right click on ``OpenCV Library`` project -> :guilabel:`Android Tools -> Fix Project Properties`, then menu :guilabel:`Project -> Clean... -> Clean all`
+              * right click on the project with errors -> :guilabel:`Properties -> Android`, make sure the ``Target`` is selected and is ``Android 3.0`` or higher
+              * check the build errors in the :guilabel:`Problems` view window and try to resolve them by yourselves

    .. image:: images/eclipse_cdt_cfg4.png
       :alt: Configure CDT
       :align: center